OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-22.md

 an oath before the Lord shall be made by both parties that the neighbour did not lay hands on the other’s property.
 The owner must accept this and no restitution is required.

 ## Exodus 22:12
-But if the animal was stolen from the neighbour, restitution must be made to the owner.
+However, if the animal was taken by theft from the neighbour, the owner must be compensated.

 ## Exodus 22:13
 If it was torn to pieces by a wild animal, the neighbour must bring the remains as evidence and shall not be required to pay for the torn animal.